 Trees promote a healthy environment.
 They keep the atmosphere pure and provide fresh, clean air.
 Islamic Help’s Trees for Change campaign is responsible for planting trees in and around the Children’s Eco Village to conserve the environment.
 To this date, over 30,000 trees have been planted as well as 68,000 saplings.

 Children's Eco Village See how how far your donation will go by popping over to our Give a Gift page where you can help build and support the Children's Eco Village!
-AIMS Read our specially produced booklet about the children's Eco Village With its emphasis on sustainability and...
+AIMS Read our special booklet about the Eco Village With its emphasis on sustainability and almost total reliance...
 Read the story